Keppel Ltd.: 2001 to present

 In 2001, Keppel divested its banking and financial services business and privatised its offshore and marine business which resulted in the integration of Keppel Shipyard together with Keppel FELS and Keppel Singmarine to form the Keppel Offshore & Marine group in 2002.

-In 2015, Keppel Shipyard got a secured floating Production storage and Offloading conversion project worth of $89 million.
+In 2015, Keppel Shipyard won a bid for a secured floating production storage and offloading conversion project (FPSO) worth $89 million.
 The project includes repair, upgrade and modification.
-FPSO Conversion has already started and it is going to be completed in third quarter of 2016.
+The FPSO conversion was expected to be completed in the third quarter of 2016.

 They were the recipients of the Business China Enterprise Award in 2015, for their contributions to China-Singapore business relations.

 On 28 February 2023, Sembcorp Marine completed its acquisition of Keppel Corporation's Offshore & Marine division for $3.34 billion.
 Subsequently, on 27 April 2023, Sembcorp Marine's shareholders approved Sembcorp Marine's name change to Seatrium.

 On 1 January 2024, Keppel Corporation was renamed Keppel Ltd. following the completion of its restructuring into a global asset manager and operator, organised under four business platforms: Infrastructure, Real Estate, Connectivity, and Fund Management & Investment.

+On 23 February 2026, Keppel Ltd. secured a legal win in Indonesia after a Jakarta court dismissed a land ownership lawsuit against its subsidiary PT Kepland Investama and ordered the claimant to pay costs.

-Subsidiaries and Associated Companies
+Subsidiaries and associated companies

 As of 31 December 2024, Keppel had 179 significant subsidiaries, associated companies and joint ventures, as disclosed in its annual report.